navarroaxel/navarroaxel.github.io/blog/build-a-network-speed-monitor-in-bash-with-awk.md

 done
 ```

 And it's ready!
-Just open a terminal and run the script to monitor the network speed while you run your network process.
+Just open a terminal and run the script to monitor the network speed while you're running your network process.